ruthwwikreddy/email-sender/README.md

-# 📧 Email Sender with AI Assistant
+# Email Sender with AI Assistant

 A powerful Python application that lets you send emails with AI-generated messages using OpenAI's API.
 Perfect for automating emails with a personal touch!

-## ✨ Features
+## Features

-- 📨 Send emails to any recipient with custom subjects and messages
+- Send emails to any recipient with custom subjects and messages
-- 🤖 Generate email content using OpenAI's GPT-3.5
+- Generate email content using OpenAI's GPT-3.5
-- 📎 Attach multiple files to your emails
+- Attach multiple files to your emails
-- 🎨 Beautiful command-line interface with emojis
+- Beautiful command-line interface
-- 🔒 Secure configuration using environment variables
+- Secure configuration using environment variables
-- 🛡️ Supports Gmail App Passwords for enhanced security
+- Supports Gmail App Passwords for enhanced security

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites